TobikoData/sqlmesh/docs/quick_start.md

 You've now created a new production environment with all of history backfilled.

-### Create a Dev Environment
+### Create a dev environment
-Now that you've created a production environment, it's time to create a development environment so that you can make changes without affecting prod.
+Now that you've created a production environment, it's time to create a development environment so that you can make changes without affecting production.
 Run `sqlmesh plan dev` to create a development environment called 'dev'.
-Notice that although the summary of changes is similar, by showing that you've added two new models to this environment, the prompt shows that no backfills are needed and you only need a logical update.
+Notice that although the summary of changes is similar, by showing that you've added two new models to this environment, the prompt notes that no backfills are needed and you only require a logical update.
 This is because SQLMesh is able to safely reuse the tables you've already backfilled.
-Type 'y' and perform the logical update.
+Type 'y' to perform the logical update.

 ```
 (.env) [user@computer sqlmesh-example]$ sqlmesh plan dev